cloudfoundry-attic/cf-windows-extensions/doc/usage_and_deployment.md

 	- The installer can be used from the command line by using msiexec

-			-Sample call: msiexec /i c:\DEAInstaller.msi /qn messageBus="nats://192.168.1.109:4222/" baseDir="C:\droplets"  maxMemory="4000" /lvx!
-C:\\DEAInstaller.log ALLUSERS=2
+		<code>Sample call: msiexec /i c:\DEAInstaller.msi /qn messageBus="nats://192.168.1.109:4222/" baseDir="C:\droplets"  maxMemory="4000" /lvx!
+C:\\DEAInstaller.log ALLUSERS=2</code>

-	- The following parameters can be used with the installer; it is recommended to set the BaseDir, MessageBus, Git and MaxMemoryMB according to your configuration
+	- The following parameters can be used with the installer; it is **required** to set the MessageBus and Domain according to your configuration

+			- MessageBus
+			- Domain
 			- Index 	 		   -> default value: 0
 			- BaseDir 			   -> default value: C:\droplets
 			- LocalRoute 		   -> default value: 8.8.8.8
 			- FilerPort   		   -> default value: 12345
 			- StatusPort  		   -> default value: 0
-			- MessageBus  		   -> default value: nats://nats@10.0.7.122:4222
-			- Domain	  		   -> default value: ccng-dev.net
 			- MultiTenant 		   -> default value: true
 			- MaxMemoryMB 		   -> default value: 4096
 			- Secure			   -> default value: true